Photodynamic Therapy (cont.)

 What is the chance that my actinic keratoses will recur?

-Sun-damaged skin frequently needs additional follow-up and possible further treatment, at least annual rechecks and further PDT treatments are advised.
+Sun-damaged skin frequently needs follow-up and possible further treatment.
 Several studies have shown that photodynamic therapy tends to have a cure rate comparable to the traditional treatment with fluorouracil (Carac, Efudex, Fluoroplex).

 Follow-up appointments with your dermatologist or physician are very important, especially in the first few years after photodynamic therapy.
 Many patients are seen every four to six months after their diagnosis of actinic keratoses of the skin.